CATALYST

 Most guests will enter the Denver Museum of Nature & Science through the north entrance.
 (Photo/ Rick Wicker)

-While there's just too many cool things to do at the Museum on a hot summer day, it makes sense to take a second to plan your arrival.
+While there's just too many cool things to do at the Museum any time you visit, it makes sense to take a second to plan your arrival.
 For those getting here by car, please note that the East Wing in under construction and so parking is a bit more limited than normal.

 Learn more: East Wing Project

-It's also highly encouraged to take public transportation or walk and bike to the Museum if that's an option for you!
+During this month, it's highly encouraged to take public transportation or walk and bike to the Museum!
 Here's a video to show how pedestrians and those using public transportation can get the Museum from Colorado Blvd. while the East Wing construction continues.

 The only problem with visiting the Museum is that once you do it — you’ll probably want to do it again!
 A Denver Museum of Nature & Science membership gives you unlimited free general admission for an entire year, so you can explore more, discover more and make even more unforgettable memories.